One of the keys to making sure your journey goes as smoothly as possible is to check your airline’s baggage requirements and allowance.

 For security reasons there have been changes in the regulations for carrying liquids in your hand luggage.
 Limits have been enforced as to the amount of liquids you can carry on board in your hand baggage.
 All liquids will be screened separately when you pass through airport security.
 You must ensure the following:

-It is possible to buy liquids after you have passed through security which will have been screened separately.
+Tip: It is possible to buy liquids/creams/lotions etc. after you have passed through security which will have been screened separately which you can take onboard.

 Sharp objects which include knives, corkscrews and scissors will not be allowed in your hand luggage and must be packed in your hold luggage.